phillc/phillc.github.io/content/posts/2025-08-05-earning-adoption-vs-enforcing-it.markdown

 ---
-title: "Productivity as a Product: Earning Adoption vs Enforcing It"
+title: "Earning Adoption vs Enforcing It"
 date: 2025-08-05
 series: ["Productivity as a Product"]
 series_order: 2